qbancoffee/drivewire4/README.md

 - ant
 - NetBeans 16 or higher.(you don't stricly need this if you just want to compile)

-The following was tested under linux but it shoulw work the same under Windows.
+The following was tested under linux but it should work the same under Windows.
 With ant installed, navigate to the project directory "drivewire4/drivewire4_from_source" and type the following to compile:

 ```bash